 If the services you need are not available through your PCP's referral network, your PCP may refer you to any Plan Provider.
 If you or your PCP has difficulty finding a Plan Provider who can provide the services you need, we will assist you.
-For help finding a medical, mental health or substance use disorder treatment provider, please call the Member Services Department at 1-888-333-4742.
+For help finding a medical provider, please call 1-888-333-4742.
+For help finding a mental health care provider, please call 1-888-777-4742.
 If no Plan Provider has the expertise needed to meet your medical needs, we will assist you in finding an appropriate Non-Plan Provider.
 In these instances, Prior Approval will be required in order to receive services from a Non-Plan Provider.

 Plan Providers with recognized expertise in specialty pediatrics are covered with a Referral from your PCP.
+Pediatric mental health care may be obtained by calling the Behavioral Health Access Center at 1-888-777-4742.